wp-plugins/mail-queues/readme.txt

 = Does the plugin work with gmail? =
 Yes. also it has been tested with MSN, Dreamhost, Go Daddy, and self hosted SMTP servers

+== Notes ==

+= Non-Delivery Processing =
+Non-Delivery (NDR) messaging processing note: plugin should recognize common non-delivery formats.
+But, because non-deliveries are free form, and can be highly customized or specifically localized the plugin may not recognize the message.
+If you provide a sample non-delivery message we can make the plug-in a little smarter.

 == Screenshots ==